neurite/debian-setup/docs/0300-nvidia.md

 ### Overview

-There are two sources for the NVIDIA packages.
-One is Debian and the other is NVIDIA.
+There are two sources for the NVIDIA packages, one is Debian, the other is NVIDIA.

 Debian has older versions of the NVIDIA packages.
 But installation is a breeze.
 Debian has [documention on NVIDIA graphic drivers](https://wiki.debian.org/NvidiaGraphicsDrivers).
 As of this moment, the repository for Debian Stretch does not have cuDNN.
 Be aware that, certain deep learning frameworks, such as Tensorflow, MXNet, require cuDNN for GPU support.